 \subsection{Forward Probability Measure}

 According to \citeA{Geman95} (see also books of \citeA{Bjork09}, \citeA{Privault12} and \citeA{Shreve04}), clever change of probability measure leads to a significant reduction in the computational burden of derivative pricing.
-Therefore, in this subsection, we will consider the forward probability measure, which is originated from the risk--neutral probability measure $\mathbb{\tilde{P}}$.
-Using the forward probability measure, we will price the European options, Margrabe exchange options, and geometric weighted options.
+Therefore, in this subsection, we consider the forward probability measure, which is originated from the risk--neutral probability measure $\mathbb{\tilde{P}}$.
+In this subsection, using the forward probability measure, we price the European options, Margrabe exchange options, and geometric weighted options.

 The forward measure is frequently used to price options, bonds, and interest rate derivatives.
 For this reason, we define the following domestic $(t,u)$--forward measure:

 where for given $\mathcal{H}_t$, $B_{t,u}^d(\mathcal{H}_t):=\frac{1}{D_t^d}\mathbb{\tilde{E}}[D_u^d|\mathcal{H}_t]$ is a price at time $t$ of a domestic zero--coupon bond paying 1 (face value) at time $u$.
 A zero--coupon bond is a bond where the face value is repaid at a fixed maturity date.
 Prior to the maturity date, the bond makes no payment.